Efficient Multidimensional Functional Data Analysis Using Marginal Product Basis Systems: Estimation

 Penalization of the coefficient matrix $\boldsymbol{B}$ is incorporated using the penalty function denoted $l(\boldsymbol{B})$.
 We assume that $l(\boldsymbol{B})$ is convex, which is a requirement to guarantee the convergence of the algorithm in Section~\ref{ssec:algorithm}, but otherwise leave it's form unspecified.
-For example, if sparsity is desirable, lasso-type penalties can be seamlessly integrated.
+For example, lasso-type penalties can be integrated to promote sparsity in the MPB functional representation for interpretability or feature extraction.
 Using the results from Theorem~\ref{thm:td_estimator_equivalence} and Proposition~\ref{prop:convex_penalty_prop}, the solution to the regularized augmentation of Equation~\eqref{eqn:empirical_optimal_mpf_problem_finite_dim_reparam} is a linear transformation of the solution to